reethfx/reethme/README.md

 ### Linux Installation
-First of all, you will need a C compiler for executing Rust programs. vLinux users should generally install GCC or Clang, according to their distribution’s documentation.
+First of all, you will need a C compiler for executing Rust programs.
+Linux users should generally install GCC or Clang, according to their distribution’s documentation.
 For example, if you use Ubuntu, you can install the `build-essential` package by simply running.
 ```bash
 sudo apt update
 sudo apt install build-essential